-Continue following the prompts on the PIN pad.
+Continue following the prompts on the PIN pad until all bytes have been entered.

-4. When the entire component has been entered, ctkmu displays the key component value (KCV) and prompts you to confirm it is correct.
+4. When the entire component has been entered, the PIN pad displays the key component value (KCV) and prompts you to confirm it is correct by pressing the appropriate button.